BioData-Club/obo-tutorial/docs/using-and-reusing.md

 ### Editing Ontologies by Hand

 Some people prefer the precision and control of editing their ontologies by hand using the Turtle RDF syntax in a basic text editor.
+Protege can export ontologies in Turtle format and there are several RDF format converters available on the web.

 ## Putting it all Together